raspberrypi/documentation/remote-access/ssh/sftp.md

 User name: pi (default)
 Password: raspberry (default)
 ```
-## Chrome os file manager on acer chromebook
+## Chrome OS file manager (tested on Acer Chromebook)

-Open the chromebook file manager app
+Open the Chromebook's file manager app.

-Scroll to the bottom of the file tree in the left panel
+Scroll to the bottom of the file tree in the left panel.

 Click `Add new services`